Significant Accounting Policies

 Stock Based Compensation

-The Company measures the cost of services received in exchange for an award of equity instruments based on the fair value of the award.
-For employees and directors, the fair value of the award is measured on the grant date and for non-employees, the fair value of the award is generally re-measured on vesting dates and interim financial reporting dates until the service period is complete.
-The fair value amount is then recognized over the period during which services are required to be provided in exchange for the award, usually the vesting period.
+The Company measures the cost of services received in exchange for an award of equity instruments including stock, stock options and restricted stock awards based on the fair value of the award.
+For employees and directors, the fair value of the award is measured on the grant date and recognized over the period during which services are required to be provided in exchange for the award, usually the vesting period.
+For non-employees, share-based compensation awards are recorded at either the fair value of the services rendered or the fair value of the share-based payments, whichever is more readily determinable.
+Stock and restricted stock and option awards are based on the closing price of the stock underlying the awards on the grant date.
 Stock-based compensation expense is recorded by the Company in the same expense classifications in the statements of operations, as if such amounts were paid in cash.
-As of December 31, 2017, there were outstanding stock options to purchase 1,000,000,000 shares of common stock, 750,000,000 shares of which were vested.
-(See Note 10)
+As of December 31, 2018, and 2017, the number of outstanding stock options to purchase shares of common stock was 0 and 1,000,000,000 shares, respectively.
+0 and 750,000,000 shares were vested as of December 31, 2018 and 2017, respectively.

 Net Loss per Common Share, basic and diluted